ccnyplanetarium/addons/historical-star-catalogs/README.md

 # Historical Star Catalogs

-Adds two star catalogs from Ptolemy, Ulugh Beg, and Tycho Brahe/Kepler using RenderableStars.
+Adds three star catalogs from: Ptolemy, Ulugh Beg, and Tycho Brahe/Kepler using RenderableStars.

+### All three star catalogs (plus the modern Hipparcos Survey)

 ![Comparison](screenshots/comparison-image.jpg)

 Data processed and coordinates converted using the enclosed astropy scripts.

 Equinox for Ptolemy is chosen as 58 AD

 Equinox for Ulugh Beg is 1437

 Equinox for Tycho is chosen as 1601 AD

 Distances to stars were set at 10pc (completely arbitrary)